yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-arrays-intro/index.md

 <div class="try-it">
   <h2>Turn & Talk</h2>
-  <p>Considering this section on selecting random elements from an array, answer the following questions with your partner:</p>
+  <p>Considering this section on selecting random elements from an array, answer the following questions with your breakout group:</p>
   <ul>
     <li>What does <code class="try-it-code">Math.random()</code> do?</li>
     <li>Why did we choose to multiply <code class="try-it-code">Math.random()</code> by 20 for this example?</li>